rodmhgl/personal_tech_notes/article_summaries/backstage_is_not_your_platform.md

 # Backstage is not your platform - PlatformEngineering.org (Humanitec) Webinar

+*Notes AI-generated from a combination of the YouTube transcript and my previous notes*

 ## Key Message

 - Backstage is a good frontend for platforms but should be treated as just that - a frontend